Take advantage of these local rafting companies in Edmonton, and nearby lakes and rivers for a lazy float this summer!

 - The Provincial Park Day use parking lots fill up quickly on hot days; leave as early as you can!

-The River Lifestyle Co. on the North Saskatchewan
+The River Lifestyle Co. – North Saskatchewan

-When: Summer, depends on river levels
+When: Summer, depending on river levels

 Where: Voyageur Park, Devon